A Usenet Indexer

 System Administration know-how.
 NNTmux is not plug-n-play software.
 Installation and operation requires a moderate amount of administration experience.
 NNTmux is designed and developed with GNU/Linux operating systems.
 Certain features are not available on other platforms.
 A competent Windows administrator should be able to run NNTmux on a Windows OS.

-If you wish to use more than 5 threads a quad core CPU is beneficial.
+If you wish to use more than 5 threads an eight core CPU is beneficial.

 The overall speed of NNTmux is largely governed by performance of the database.
 As many of the database tables should be held within system RAM as possible.
 See Database Section below.